awsdocs/aws-glue-developer-guide/doc_source/components-key-concepts.md

 ### Dynamic Frame<a name="components-dynamic-frame"></a>

 A distributed table that supports nested data such as structures and arrays\.
 Each record is self\-describing, designed for schema flexibility with semi\-structured data\.
 Each record contains both data and the schema that describes that data\.
-You can use both dynamic frames and Apache Spark dataframes in your ETL scripts, and convert between them\.
+You can use both dynamic frames and Apache Spark DataFrames in your ETL scripts, and convert between them\.
 Dynamic frames provide a set of advanced transformations for data cleaning and ETL\.

 ### Job<a name="components-job"></a>